dnlflores/starter_ios_app_backend/API.md

 ---

 ### `GET /tools`
 Return all tools in the database.
+Each tool object includes an `owner_username` field from the user who owns the tool.

 **Responses**
-- `200 OK` – array of tool objects.
+- `200 OK` – array of tool objects, each with owner information.
 - `500 Internal Server Error` – on database errors.

 ---